 Year Three

-In the Spring term, we have some exciting topics planned for the term ahead.
+In the Summer term, we have some exciting topics planned for the term ahead.
 Please see below for all of the information.

 Mathematics

 This term in mathematics, pupils will continue to strengthen their understanding of times tables while applying them in a range of problem-solving activities.
-They will also be introduced to new concepts such as measurement and fractions, developing their confidence in using maths in real-life contexts.
+They will also be introduced to new concepts such as fractions, money and time, developing their confidence in using maths in real-life contexts.

 Literacy

-In literacy, children will travel back in time as they explore an exciting story set in the Stone Age, closely linked to our history topic.
-Through this engaging text, pupils will continue to develop their writing skills, focusing on creativity, vocabulary, and structure.
+In literacy, children will explore a wordless book.
+The pictures will tell the story.
+Through this engaging text, pupils will continue to develop their creative imaginations, vocabulary, and structure.

 Science